janpetzold/hyperstore/README.md

     aws ecs update-service --cluster hyperstore-cluster --service hyperstore-service --force-new-deployment

-## Known issues
+## Todos & Known issues

-- Request handling takes very long in local environment (2-5s).
-How to fix that?
 - .env file is part of Docker image.
 Seems to be needed for the app key.
-Challenge that.
+Remove .env from docker build and externalize these variables via AWS Systems Manager Parameter Store for sake of pricing / simplicity
 - Move Dockerfile out of api dir
 - add php-fpm and a "real" web server but make it work in the Docker container
 - add resource groups in terraform
 - add load balancer to have a static IP
+- setup real domain "hyperstore.cc" and link to EU/NAR/SA
+- setup TLS
+- start client setup with 5 clients from EU via AMI predefined based on Locust